The Furnace Is Blowing Cold Air: A Troubleshooting Guide

 - Locate the pilot light assembly and turn the reset switch to OFF.

-- Wait 10-15 minutes to allow any escaped gas to clear the area.
+- Wait 10 to 15 minutes to allow any escaped gas to clear the area.

 - Turn the reset switch to PILOT.
 While doing so, use a lighter or match at the pilot end to light outgoing gas.

 - Once the pilot is lit, turn the switch to ON.